marzzuki/ipyjadwal/README.md

 ## ✨ Features

-* **🔐 Auto Authentication**
+* **🔐 Easy Google Auth (Colab-friendly)**
-  Automatically authenticates with Google using your provided credentials.
+  No boilerplate setup in Google Colab, authentication just works out of the box.

 * **🔍 Spreadsheet Picker**
   Select any Google Drive spreadsheet from a searchable dropdown.